hpi-swa/Squot/src/Squot.package/SquotObjectAdditionConflict.class/README.md

-I am a conflict of two additions under the same name/path/key.
+I am a conflict where two different objects have been added independently in the same place.